HomeGardening GuideWhat Do Plants Eat for Food?

 What do Plants Eat

-The most essential ingredient for making food in plants.
+The most essential ingredient for making food in the plant world.
 It can be natural sunlight or artificial, like LED or fluorescent lights these days.

-Co2 is also significant, and plants get it through the atmosphere from emissions and what humans and animals exhale.
+CO2 is also significant; plants get it through the atmosphere from emissions and what humans and animals exhale.

 Plants absorb water from their roots.
-Its main function is to transport nutrients in plants.
+Its main function is to transport nutrients and water in plants.

-They come from the soil through their roots.
+Again, they come from the soil through their roots, just like water.

 Once all the ingredients like water, carbon dioxide, and sunlight are combined, they form Glucose (Sugar Molecules) and Oxygen.
-This glucose is what plants consume to survive.
-During the process, which is known as photosynthesis, plants release oxygen in the air, which is the main necessity for human life.
+This glucose is what plants consume to survive, and this process is known as photosynthesis; plants release oxygen in the air, which is the main necessity for human life.

 ________________________________________________________________________